Joetta Maue: Stitching ordinary beauty

 Like coming home

 Joetta Maue: I was initially attracted to embroidery for conceptual reasons.
-I was trying to end a long-standing body of work that had to do with trauma, and I wanted to make one final piece to complete the work.
+I was trying to end a long-standing body of work that had to do with trauma and I wanted to make one final piece to complete the work.

-I often describe it as feeling like coming home: the tactility and familiarity of the cloth and thread…the slow, sometimes passive labor of the stitching…and the hours of quietly sitting with my work.
+I often describe it as feeling like coming home: the tactility and familiarity of the cloth and thread, the slow, sometimes passive labor of the stitching, and the hours of quietly sitting with my work.

 Joetta Maue: caress, 2019, 16 x 20, Photograph

-What or who were your early influences and how has your life/upbringing influenced your work?
+What or who were your early influences?

 I studied photography and installation initially, and my greatest early artistic influences are still based in those realms.
-Very early on I fell in love with Sally Mann’s body of work ‘Immediate Family’ and the photography of Uta Barth.
-I love how their work takes ordinary moments, environments, and people and makes them rich with beauty and reverence.
+Very early on I fell in love with the photographer Sally Mann’s body of work Immediate Family, as well as the photography of Uta Barth.
+I love how their work takes ordinary moments, environments and people, enriching them rich with beauty and reverence.

 Joetta Maue: Invisible labor (Detail), 2018, 13 x 22in, hand embroidery on found linen